Khinite

-Khinite is a rare tellurate mineral with the formula Pb2+Cu2+3TeO6(OH)2 It crystallizes in the orthorhombic system and has a bottle-green colour.
+Khinite is a rare orthotellurate mineral with the formula Pb2+Cu2+3TeO6(OH)2.
+It crystallizes in the orthorhombic system and has a bottle-green colour.
 It is often found as dipyramidal, curved or corroded crystals no more than 0.15 mm in size.
 The tetragonal dimorph of khinite is called parakhinite.

 Occurrence and name

 Both khinite and parakhinite were first identified in 1978 in the Old Guard Mine (Royal Guard Mine), Tombstone District, Cochise County, Arizona, US They were named after Ba-Saw Khin, a Burmese-American mineralogist.
 They are often found together with tenorite, quetzalcoatlite, quartz, gold, dugganite, chrysocolla, chlorargyrite, bromargyrite, xocomecatlite, and tlapallite.
 Khinite and parakhinite are found in multiple mines across Mexico and the USA.